Tips to Help the Transition from Detergent Shampoos to Natural SHAMPOO BARS

 Do You Have Product Build Up on Your Hair

-Our natural shampoo bars do not strip hair in the same way as detergent-based shampoos.
-Our gentle shampoo bars may have a difficult time removing the build-up of chemicals that have been deposited in your hair over the years.
+Our natural shampoo bars do not strip hair clean in the same way as detergent-based shampoos.
+Our gentle shampoo bars may have a difficult time removing the build-up of chemicals that have been deposited in your hair.

 The products you have used or continue to use and the condition of your hair will definitely affect the way in which a natural shampoo bar will work with your hair.